ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/background.rst

   and metadata to be automatically recorded in order to facilitate FAIRness of your research.
   Users are supposed to configure this (roughly) once for each system/project they are on.

-PyPIConGPU middlelayer
+PyPIConGPU middle layer
-  Input to the PICMI frontend is translated into a middlelayer Python representation called PyPIConGPU.
+  Input to the PICMI frontend is translated into a middle layer Python representation called PyPIConGPU.
   Users might occasionally interact with elements from this layer either for fine-grained control and customization or while debugging their input files.